-Step 6: Documenting Your Paperless Office
+Documenting Your Paperless Process

-Think of your paperless office as a growing, evolving ecosystem, not something you just set up and never think about again.
-As your company grows, you're going to want to extend the paperless office into new areas and new processes.
+Think of your paperless process as a growing, evolving ecosystem, not something you just set up and never think about again.
+As your company grows, you're going to want to extend into new areas and new processes.
 The goal is to prepare your company to support the system going forward.